 When organizations collect big data, they are often curating private information about employees, some of which could expose them to civil rights and bias lawsuits.
-A 2014 survey conducted by the Ponemon Institute found that 45 percent of organizations surveyed had experienced at least one data breach in the previous 24 months.
+The Ponemon Institute found that 45 percent of organizations surveyed had experienced at least one data breach in the previous 24 months.
 It is vital that the CHRO engages with the CIO and CFO to revise systems, policies and processes to mitigate risk and ensure big data security.

 Dos and Don'ts

 Fundamentally, big data security involves installing robust policies and procedures to control how users access your big data.
 That includes creating restrictions that limit user permissions based on their role, keeping organized logs of user activity and auditing your systems regularly to verify that there have been no breaches.
 You should determine which data sets should be protected by encryption key, as well.

 Think about where your cloud-based system is hosted.
 Essentially, you need to know where the data is being stored, who has access to it and how it is tracked, particularly in order to comply with Freedom of Information requests and Affordable Care Act (ACA) compliance.

 Assess all of your organization's data sources and their vulnerabilities to minimize the potential for inaccurate or fraudulent data.

 Review all existing or new contracts (internally and externally) and incorporate the parameters of how you wish to use any data and what restrictions are in place.